List of roller coaster elements: Top hat

-A top hat, also known as top cap, is an element typically found on launched coasters.
-The element consists of 90-degree ascent up a hill, followed by a 90-degree descent; the train exits in the same direction from which it entered.
-In a standard configuration, the track twists so that the train does not invert during the ride.
-The defunct Top Thrill Dragster at Cedar Point and still operating Kingda Ka at Six Flags Great Adventurethe only two strata coasters in existenceare two roller coasters that feature a top hat element.
+A top hat, also known as top cap, is an element consisting of a 90-degree ascent up a tall hill followed by a 90-degree descent, with the train usually exiting in the opposite direction from which it entered.
+Top hats are commonly found on launched coasters, and in a standard configuration, the track twists so that the train does not invert during the ride.
+Top Thrill 2 at Cedar Point  — the only remaining strata coaster in existence after the closure of Kingda Ka at Six Flags Great Adventure in 2024 —  features a top hat element.

 In a top hat inversion, also called an inside top hat or inverted top hat, the track makes a 90-degree twist as the train approaches the top.
-The train is on the inside of the element, and once it reaches the apex, the train is inverted.
-Mr. Freeze Reverse Blast at Six Flags St. Louis is one example that features this variant.
+The train travels on the inside of the element, and once it reaches the apex, the train becomes inverted.
+Mr. Freeze Reverse Blast at Six Flags St. Louis is an example that features this variant.